Create Workflows

 -OR-

-Click Create and create a new Form in the Form designer.
+Click Create new and create a new Form in the Form designer.

 The Form is added to the canvas.

-After the Form item is added to the Workflow, you can select it and edit it as follows:
+After adding the Form item to the Workflow canvas, you can select it, and, in the right panel, edit it as follows:

-• Assign the Form to the agent - Select Agent from the dropdown to require the agent, rather than the customer to fill in the Form before the Workflow is added to the session.
+• Assign to - Select Agent from the dropdown to require the agent, rather than the customer to fill in the Form before the Workflow is added to the session.

 You can only define an agent Form if it is the first step in the Workflow.

-PDF templates are PDF files that are enhanced in the Lightico PDF Builder to enable various actions, including inserting customer data, signing the document, and adding additional participants.
+PDF Templates are PDF files that are enhanced in the Lightico PDF Template builder to enable inserting customer data, signing the document, and adding additional participants.

 1. Add the PDF item to the canvas.